Margaret of Bohemia1

 1. [S16] Jirí Louda and Michael MacLagan, Lines of Succession: Heraldry of the Royal Families of Europe, 2nd edition (London, U.K.: Little, Brown and Company, 1999), table 92.
 Hereinafter cited as Lines of Succession.

-Catherine Manners, Baroness de Ros was the daughter of Francis Manners, 6th Earl of Rutland and Frances Knyvett.2 She married, firstly, Sir George Villiers, 1st Duke of Buckingham, son of Sir George Villiers and Mary Beaumont, Countess of Buckingham, on 16 May 1620.1 She married, secondly, Sir Randal Mac Donnell, 1st Marquess of Antrim, son of Sir Randal Mac Sorley Mac Donnell, 1st Earl of Antrim and Alice O'Neill, in April 1635.1 She died in October 1649 at Waterford, County Waterford, Ireland.1 She died intestate and her estate was administered on 20 November 1663.2
+Catherine Manners, Baroness de Ros of Helmsley was born in 1603.3 She was the daughter of Francis Manners, 6th Earl of Rutland and Frances Knyvett.2 She married, firstly, George Villiers, 1st Duke of Buckingham, son of Sir George Villiers and Mary Beaumont, Countess of Buckingham, on 16 May 1620.1 She married, secondly, Sir Randal Mac Donnell, 1st Marquess of Antrim, son of Randal Mac Sorley Mac Donnell, 1st Earl of Antrim and Alice O'Neill, before 12 April 1635.1 She died in October 1649 at Waterford, County Waterford, IrelandG.1 She died intestate and her estate was administered on 20 November 1663.2

-As a result of her marriage, Catherine Manners, Baroness de Ros was styled as Marchioness of Buckingham on 16 May 1620.
+After her marriage, Catherine Manners, Baroness de Ros of Helmsley was styled as Marchioness of Buckingham on 16 May 1620.
 From 16 May 1620, her married name became Villiers.
-As a result of her marriage, Catherine Manners, Baroness de Ros was styled as Duchess of Buckingham on 18 May 1623.
-As a result of her marriage, Catherine Manners, Baroness de Ros was styled as Dowager Duchess of Buckingham on 23 August 1628.2 She succeeded to the title of 19th Baroness de Ros on 17 December 1632, suo jure.2 From April 1635, her married name became Mac Donnell.1 As a result of her marriage, Catherine Manners, Baroness de Ros was styled as Countess of Antrim on 10 December 1636.
-From 1642 to 1643 she was deeply engaged with the Irish Roman Catholic rebels.1 As a result of her marriage, Catherine Manners, Baroness de Ros was styled as Marchioness of Antrim on 26 January 1644/45.
+After her marriage, Catherine Manners, Baroness de Ros of Helmsley was styled as Duchess of Buckingham on 18 May 1623.
+After her marriage, Catherine Manners, Baroness de Ros of Helmsley was styled as Dowager Duchess of Buckingham on 23 August 1628.2 She succeeded as the 18th Baroness de Ros of Helmsley [E., 1299] on 17 December 1632, suo jure.2 From before 12 April 1635, her married name became Mac Donnell.1 After her marriage, Catherine Manners, Baroness de Ros of Helmsley was styled as Countess of Antrim on 10 December 1636.
+From 1642 to 1643 she was deeply engaged with the Irish Roman Catholic rebels.1 After her marriage, Catherine Manners, Baroness de Ros of Helmsley was styled as Marchioness of Antrim on 26 January 1644/45.

 Clarendon remarks of her that "besides her great extraction and fortune, she was of a very great wit and spirit."2

-Children of Catherine Manners, Baroness de Ros and Sir George Villiers, 1st Duke of Buckingham
+Children of Catherine Manners, Baroness de Ros of Helmsley and George Villiers, 1st Duke of Buckingham

 Citations